otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Server, a MAC of the sent values is used.
 The Prekey Server should validate this MAC after receiving the values.

+Finally, all public key values will be submitted together with a zero-knowledge proof of knowledge that shows the publisher controls the private keys corresponding to those values.

 Note that the Prekey Server is untrusted and therefore can cause the communication between two parties to fail.
 This can happen in several ways: